Use Reactive in React

 Step 4: Restore to Initial State

-If needed, you can easily restore to the initial state through store.restore()
+If needed, you can easily restore to the initial state through store.restore(), for example, resetting the state when the component unmounts.

 import { useUnmount } from '@shined/react-use'